 sustainable project or receive a copy of the free tool to measure your personal

-Located on a rural site on the edge of Bath, this headquarters building achieved the highest ever BREEAM rating for a commercial office building at that time and became a national benchmark for sustainability.
+The headquarters achieved the highest ever BREEAM rating for a commercial office building at the time and became a national benchmark for sustainability.